aprilnovak/nekRSDoc/source/input_files.rst

 **residualTol** *<real>*

 **rhoCp** *<real>*
   Constant volumetric isobaric specific heat.
+If not specified, this defaults to :math:`1.0`.

 **solver** *none*
   You can turn off the solution of temperature by setting the solver to ``none``